Walmart mandates vaccines for workers at headquarters

-The Bentonville, Arkansas-based retailer is also reversing its mask policy for its employees, including vaccinated ones, who work in stores, clubs, distribution facilities and warehouses.
-Going forward, they will be required to wear masks in areas with high infection rates.
+The retailer based in Bentonville, Arkansas, is also reversing its mask policy for its employees working in stores, clubs, distribution facilities and warehouses.
+Going forward, they will be required to wear masks in areas with high infection rates, even if they have been vaccinated.

 The moves are part of a series of sweeping measures the nation's largest retailer and private employer announced Friday to help curb the spread of the virus and drive more of its workers to get the shot in the arm.

 The vaccine mandate excludes frontline workers, who the company says have a lower vaccination rate than management.
-But it's hoping that management will serve as an inspiration for its workers.
+But it's hoping that managerial employees, who represent just a fraction of its 1.5 million workers, will serve as inspiration.

-“We’re asking our leaders, which already have a higher vaccination rate, to make their example clear," said Walmart spokesman Scott Pope in an email sent to The Associated Press.
-“We’re hoping that will influence even more of our frontline associates to become vaccinated.”
+“We’re hoping that will influence even more of our frontline associates to become vaccinated," Walmart spokesman Scott Pope said.

-Pope declined to break out the vaccination rate for frontline workers and the rest of its employees.
+Pope declined to break out the vaccination rate for frontline workers and the rest of Walmart's employees.

-Walmart is also doubling the incentive for workers in stores, clubs, as well as other facilities like distribution centers to get the vaccine for $150.
+The company is also doubling to $150 the incentive it is offering to workers in stores, clubs, as well as other facilities like distribution centers, to get the vaccine.
 Those who already received the $75 incentive will receive another $75 in their paycheck dated Aug 19.

 The steps come three days after the Centers for Disease Control and Prevention changed course on some masking guidelines, recommending that even vaccinated people return to wearing masks indoors in parts of the U.S. where the delta variant of the coronavirus is fueling infection surges.